 The East Anglia Group meets three times a year.
 Our meetings are informal and friendly occasions, offering a useful opportunity to meet fellow indexers of all levels of experience for social contact and professional support.
 New and non-members are always welcomed with open arms.

-The East Anglia Group runs an email-based discussion forum that is open to members of the Society.
+The East Anglia Group runs a discussion forum that is open to members of the Society.

 For further information, please contact the group leader, Carol Maxwell: firstname.lastname@example.org